COVID-19 vaccine UK: Everything you need to know about the new coronavirus jabs

 Not currently.
 If you are given a dose of the Oxford jab, your second dose must also be Oxford.
 The same goes for the Pfizer coronavirus vaccine.

-However, scientists have also said there is likely no harm in receiving two doses of different vaccines and it may even prompt a bigger immune response by having different vaccines.
-Clinical trials mixing different types of vaccines are underway but there is no data as of yet.
+Yet again, scientists have also said there is likely no harm in receiving two doses of different vaccines and it may even prompt a bigger immune response by having different vaccines.

 Will we get a choice about which vaccine we are given?

-As things stand the vaccines will be rolled out as and when they become available.
-But after investigation into the risks of blood clots with the Oxford-AstraZeneca vaccine, those under 30 will be offered an alternative.
+As things stand, the vaccines will be rolled out as and when they become available.
+However, after an investigation into the risks of blood clots with the Oxford-AstraZeneca vaccine, those under 40 will be offered an alternative.

 How many coronavirus vaccines have the UK ordered?